Open OnDemand Overview

 Open OnDemand apps may launch Slurm jobs on your behalf when requested.
 Open OnDemand refers to these jobs as "interactive sessions."
 Since these are just Slurm jobs, service units are charged for interactive sessions the same way normal jobs are charged.

-Interactive sessions running on nodes whose hostnames ending in .testbed0
+Interactive sessions running on nodes n0000.savio4

-are shared nodes that are provided for low-intensity jobs.
+partition) do not cost service units.
+These are are shared nodes that are provided for low-intensity jobs.

 These should be treated like login nodes (that is, no intensive computation is allowed).